tgteacher/BigData-LA3/ASSIGNMENT.md

 #### Task

-Write a function `distance2` that computes the squared Euclidean distance between two states.
-Write a script that prints the squared distance between two states.
+Write a script that computes the squared Euclidean distance between two states.

 #### Required syntax